 - For example, a 10% profit margin denotes that the company has a net income of 10 paise for each rupee of their revenues.

 3] Return on Equity Ratio –

 Return on Equity (ROE) shows the efficiency of a company in earning its profits.
 It is a ratio of revenue and profits to owners’ (shareholders) equity.
-The profitability of a company can be measured by finding out how much profit a company can earn with the money that has been invested by its shareholders.
+Regardless of how much money its shareholders invested, a company’s profitability can be measured by calculating how much profit it can earn.
 This can be made easy with the return on equity ratio.

 Return on Equity Ratio is calculated as follows;

 Return on equity = Net Income / Shareholder’s Equity

 This ratio is expressed in the form of rupees.

 The reason why this factor is so important is that it contains information about several factors, such as: